 Alternative/private loans are credit based and in most cases, a credit worthy co-signer is required for approval.
 Recently passed legislation requires lenders to provide several detailed loan disclosures to the borrower and co-borrower.
 Most lenders will require one or more of these disclosures to be completed and mailed back to them.
 This requirement may cause a delay in the overall process.

 Below is a historical list of lenders who continue to participate in the Alternative/Private Loan Program.
 Alternative and private loans should be considered only after all federal aid options have been fully exhausted.
 Lindenwood University does not endorse any lender.
 Research your lender options before you select the lender of your choice.

 Once you have chosen a lender and completed the application process, Lindenwood University will be notified electronically of your request for an alternative/private loan.
 We will not certify eligibility for the alternative/private loan until your financial aid and admissions file is complete and your federal/state aid has been processed.

-5. Forms & Resources: Every application is reviewed individually and may require additional information or the completion of additional documents.
+5. Worksheets & Forms: Every application is reviewed individually and may require additional information or the completion of additional documents.
 The Office of Financial Aid will notify you by mail of the necessary documents needed to complete the verification process.
 You can click and download some of the forms you might need.

 6. Apply Early: The most important factor when applying for financial aid is to apply early.
-We recommend you file your FAFSA no later than March 15 to ensure you meet the access Mo.
-Grant deadline of April 1.
-Please contact the Office of Financial Aid if you need any assistance or have questions.
+We recommend you file your FAFSA no later than Jan.
+15 to ensure you meet the Access MO Grant priority deadline of Feb.
+1.

 Notice of Availability of the Annual Security and Fire Safety Report